Kimmy-hub/jobPortal/README.md

 Have questions or suggestions?
-Feel free to contact us at [ant880423@gmail.com]
+Feel free to contact me at [ant880423@gmail.com]
 ```